DHTMLX/docs-suite/docs/colorpicker/features.md

 ## How to work with DHTMLX Colorpicker

-In this section you will find out how to set/get selected color, how to set/get custom colors which are displayed at the bottom of Colorpicker, how to change the current mode of Colorpicker, and more
+In this section you will find out how to set/get selected color, how to set/get custom colors which are displayed at the bottom of Colorpicker, how to change the current mode of Colorpicker, and more.

 | Topic                                                                                      | Description                                                                                                                       |
 | ------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------- |